metayeti/YABS.js/HOWTO.md

 If we use a bundle, all scripts in the bundle will be scanned for values and the last read has priority and overwrites any previously read.

 ### 5.3.
-Output filenames and compile options
+Source output filename

-We can use a custom output source filename by adding the `"output_file"` entry into `"sources"` entry.
+We can define custom output source filenames by adding an `"output_file"` listing to a source listing.

-Note that `"output_file"` needs to always specify the relative directory you want it to output to (this is to prevent ambiguity in cases where we wish to output the file into a different directory).
+Note that `"output_file"` needs to **always** include the relative path.
 A good rule of thumb to follow is that when your `"file"` value includes relative paths, then so should the `"output_file"` value.

 For example: